bvssvni/csharp-spritesheet-analyzer/README.md

 1. Download "SpriteSheetAnalyzer.zip".
 2. Extract the zip file.
 3. Double-click "SpriteSheetAnalyzer.exe".
+4. Try example file for practice:
-4. Click "Open...".
+    4.1.
+Click "Open...".
-5. Select "idle.png".
+    4.2.
+Select "idle.png".
-6. Write down "offset" and "width" for using the sprite animation in your game.
+    4.3.
+Write down "offset" and "width" for using the sprite animation in your game.
+5. Try "Island" option:
+    5.1.
+Select the radio button named "Island".
+    5.2.
+Click "Open...".
+    5.3.
+Select "idle.png".
+    5.4.
+Link together islands using left mouse button in the preview area.

 ##Image formats